LoukaN/React/2014-07-25-community-roundup-20.md

             scriptLoadError: false,
         };
     },
-    // this function tells ReactScriptLoaderMixin where to load the script from
     getScriptURL: function() {
         return 'http://d3js.org/d3.v3.min.js';
     },
-    // ReactScriptLoaderMixin calls this function when the script has loaded
-    // successfully.
     onScriptLoaded: function() {
         this.setState({scriptLoading: false});
     },
-    // ReactScriptLoaderMixin calls this function when the script has failed to load.
     onScriptError: function() {
         this.setState({scriptLoading: false, scriptLoadError: true});
     },